abhi3700/Telegram_Bot_tutorials/server/README.md

 ## Testing
 * M-1: Local PC [SLOWEST speed for testing]
 	- Use `python app/bot.py` command in terminal
-	- Get to see the errors (if any), not available on any of other methods.
 	- Testing on Phone, Desktop
 * M-2: Local PC
 	- Use `heroku local` command in terminal